stanleyn/VoPo/README_VOPO.md

 ```
 # Demos and Reproduction of Results

-##Task 1: Run VoPo clustering on some FCS files
+## Task 1: Run VoPo clustering on some FCS files

 * Here is a script for a quick demo for how to run VoPo clustering on FCS files.
 Once you have run this script, use the output to perform classification and visualization tasks (see Tasks 2-4).

 * This demo should take less than 5 minutes to run on a standard computer.
 We used 5 cores in this example.

+* Please see `Demo_VoPo` script for a description of the inputs, etc.

 ```R
 source('Demo_Data/Demo_VoPo.R')